Skip to main content

 • Long or repeat stays.
 If you are booking several months, or you plan to come back, a host bumping against the nightly cap is more exposed than a mid-term operator who books you directly.

 • Peak periods.
-Around high-demand windows (the 2026 World Cup, Día de Muertos), enforcement attention rises and informal listings are the first to feel it.
+Around high-demand windows, enforcement attention rises and informal listings are the first to feel it.
+The 2026 World Cup in June showed exactly this pattern, and Día de Muertos season will concentrate demand again in late October.

 • Invoicing.
 If your company is paying, you need a clean CFDI and a registered counterparty — something an informal host simply can’t provide.